Privacy & Cookies

 - We have consent for research purposes, including parental consent for under 16s.
 Details of the personal data we will collect and how it will be used are explained before the research

 - We have established legitimate interests for the collection and use of personal data.
-This would include our internal quality control purposes or any activities where it is not practical or possible to get consent
+This would include our internal quality control purposes, consent audits or any activities where it is not practical or possible to get consent

 - We are required by law or public interest to collect or disclose your personal data